nikitavoloboev/data/environment/renewable-energy/renewable-energy.md

 - [Geothermal's Path to Relevance: Cheap Drilling (2021)](https://austinvernon.site/blog/drillingplan.html)
 - [Energy Prices are Naturally Turbulent (2021)](https://austinvernon.site/blog/energyturbulence.html)
 - [Electrify Everything is Slow (2021)](https://austinvernon.site/blog/dontelectrify.html)
+- [Gridcognition](https://gridcognition.com/) - Software to help all the players in the energy system navigate the transition to a decentralised and decarbonised energy future.